jdandrade/jdandrade.github.io/_posts/2018-02-17-Hello-World.md

 Since then I've been working and learning with amazing people with different experience levels that helped me alot developing my CS skills and knowledge in a full feature end-to-end product.

-At the same time I've joined the vanilla team I have been persuing MSc degree in Computer Engineering, which it has not been easy in terms of time management with a full-time job that I was prioritizing more day after day.
+At the same time I've joined the vanilla team I have been persuing MSc degree in Computer Science Engineering, which it has not been easy in terms of time management with a full-time job that I was prioritizing more day after day.

 I believe today, with 2+ year experience in Android development, I consider myself a Junior with a solid base to be able to aid in decision making, design and build a product that meets the quality and functional requirements.
-But lets be honest, 29 year old Junior is not a big achievement, it is just my personal achievement.
-People younger than me that developed the interest in this field have the time advantage and got to where I am before me.

 ## Goals